Walling Rock Station Regeneration Project

 Project Information:

-Walling Rock Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on Walling Rock Station, approximately 80 kilometers west of the town of Menzies and roughly 170 kilometers northwest of Kalgoorlie in the Goldfields region of Western Australia.
-Registered in May 2018, the project encompasses a massive area of approximately 153,383 hectares.
-The region is primarily defined by pastoral leases used for rangeland grazing, as well as historical and active mining exploration.
+The Walling Rock Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on Walling Rock Station, approximately 130 kilometers northwest of Kalgoorlie and west of the town of Menzies in the Goldfields-Esperance region of Western Australia.
+Registered in May 2018, the project covers a vast area of approximately 153,383 hectares.
+The station operates as a pastoral lease, historically used for grazing sheep and cattle within the Shire of Menzies.